AldoSuba/docs.buf.build/docs/reference/deprecated/remote-generation/template-example.md

 :::warning Deprecated documentation

 We made improvements to remote code generation features of the BSR.

 Please see the [Migrating from alpha][migrating-from-alpha] documentation for more info.

 If you run into issues contact us on [Buf Public Slack][buf-slack-link].

 :::

 A BSR Template is a collection of one or more plugins that facilitates remote code generation.

+<<<<<<< HEAD
+A BSR Template is a collection of one or more plugins that facilitates remote code generation.